Paul Robinson (wrestler)

-Paul Robinson (born July 12, 1988) is an English professional wrestler best known for his tenure with Progress Wrestling where he is a former Progress Proteus Champion and Progress Tag Team Champion.
-He regularly competed in various promotions of the British independent scene.
+Paul Robinson (born July 12, 1988) is an English professional wrestler.
+He currently works on the British independent scene.
+He is best known for his tenure with Progress Wrestling, where he is a former Progress Proteus Champion and Progress Tag Team Champion.

 Professional wrestling career

-British independent scene (2004–present)
+Independent circuit (2004–2020)

 Robinson was trained by Jon Ritchie and made his professional wrestling debut at a house show of Elite Wrestling Federation, later known as Grade 1 Wrestling (G1W) on April 17, 2004, where he defeated Ashley Reed and Tony Sefton in a three-way match.
 Throughout his career, Robinson competed in various promotions from the British independent scene such as Insane Championship Wrestling (ICW), TNT Extreme Wrestling (TNT), Lucha Britannia and many others.

 International Pro Wrestling: United Kingdom (2005–2016)

 Robinson shared a one decade-long tenure with International Pro Wrestling: United Kingdom (IPW:UK).
 He is a former IPW:UK World Champion, title which he won at Title Showdown 2013: Evening Show on December 7 by defeating Sha Samuels.
 He also won the IPW:UK Tag Team Championship on one occasion by teamin up with Scott Wainwright as The Swords of Essex at IPW:UK Biggest Show Ever on August 21, 2016.